Souled Out (Tower of Power album): In popular culture

-On March 12, 2002, The Walt Disney Company and Kids II, Inc.-owned children's video franchise Baby Einstein parodied the track "Diggin' On James Brown" as "I Know My Shapes" written and performed by Jack Moss in the episode Baby Newton: All About Discovering Shapes, as a way of teaching children early math skills.
+On March 12, 2002, The Walt Disney Company and Kids II, Inc.-owned Disney's video franchise Baby Einstein parodied the track "Diggin' On James Brown" as "I Know My Shapes" written and performed by Jack Moss in the video movie Baby Newton: All About Discovering Shapes (2002-2003), as a way of teaching children early math skills to make a clown.

+Baby Einstein is available in Disney Movies.